Background

 Security of your personal data

-We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
-Data transmission over the public internet carries inherent security risks, and we cannot guarantee the security of data during transmission to or from our website.
+We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of

 You are responsible for keeping your password and user details confidential.
-We will not ask you for your password.
+We will not ask you for your

 -